react-boilerplate/react-boilerplate/docs/general/gotchas.md

 If you're facing any inexplicable problems while installing dependencies, building your project or running tests, try reinstalling dependencies.
 It works for most cases.
 Run the following commands in the exact order given:

 Remove node_modules

 - `rm -rf node_modules`

 Using yarn (recommended)

 - `yarn install`

 Using npm

 - `npm cache clean`
 - `npm install`

 Build project

 - `npm run build`

 ## Cleaning up Jest cache

 By default, Jest caches transformed modules, which may lead to faulty coverage reports.
 To prevent this, you'll have to clear the cache by running `npm run test -- --no-cache` as pointed out in [Jest docs](https://facebook.github.io/jest/docs/cli.html#cache)

+## Using short_name in Web App manifest

+When there's insufficient space to display an app's full name it is truncated.
+This happens with app launcher and new tab in Chrome for Android.
+The `short_name` field allows a _12 character or less abbreviation_.
+It also addresses any problems in testing the PWA in Lighthouse.